stripethree/food-formulas/formulas/turkey-chili.md

 * 1/2 tsp cayenne pepper

 ### Assembly
-* combine all ingredients into a crock pot
+* Combine all ingredients into a crock pot
-* cook on low for 6 hours
+* Cook on low for 5 hours

 ### Notes
 * [Source: Homemade Chili Seasoning]